ROCm/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

         operations.
     * - `hipBLASLt <https://github.com/ROCm/hipBLASLt>`_
       - 0.10.0
-      - hipBLASLt is an extension of hipBLAS library, providing additional features like epilogues fused into the matrix multiplication kernel or use of integer tensor cores.
+      - hipBLASLt is an extension of hipBLAS, providing additional features like epilogues fused into the matrix multiplication kernel or use of integer tensor cores.
       - Matrix multiplication in ``jax.numpy.matmul`` or ``jax.lax.dot``, and